In An Emergency

-- Contact your resident director, host institution coordinator, or in-country contact immediately.
+- Contact your local resident director, host institution coordinator, or in-country contact immediately.

 - After hours and on weekends, call the Georgetown University Police Department’s 24-hour emergency phone number – +1-202-687-4343 to report your emergency.
 This 24-hour number will be answered by the University Police, who will take your information and contact the appropriate university personnel to assist you.